BlocProtocol/BLOC-wiki/docs/mining/How-to-mine-BLOC.md

 Please follow [this guide](../mobile-mining/Mining-with-Phone) to mine with your mobile phone.

-### BLOC Wallet Desktop Client 2.0.2
+### BLOC Desktop Client Wallet & Mining 2.0.2

 [BLOC Wallet 2.0.2 on GitHub](https://github.com/BLOC-bloc-wallet)

-The previous version of BLOC Wallet for desktop computer available for Windows, Mac and Linux. **This version is no more compatible since the BLOC 3.0**
+The previous version of BLOC Wallet for desktop computer available for Windows, Mac and Linux.
+**This version is no more compatible since the BLOC 3.0**

 If you would like to use **BLOC Wallet v2.0.2**, you can check out [this guide](../wallets/BLOC-GUI-Desktop-Wallet-V2.md).